Borealis-BioModeling/aurora-pkpd/README.md

-**Aurora PK/PD** is an open-source Python web app implemented using the [streamlit](https://streamlit.io/) framework.
-Its purpose is to provide a robust and accessible set of pharmacokinetics and pharmacodynamics modeling and analysis tools for academic researchers and small biotech/pharma startups.
+**Aurora PK/PD** is an open-source Python web app implemented using the [streamlit](https://streamlit.io/) framework, offering users a versatile and accessible pharmacokinetics and pharmacodynamics modeling and analysis platform particularly suited to rapid prototyping and exploratory analysis.

-You can access the app at
+You can access the app running in the Streamlit cloud at

 **[aurora-pkpd.streamlit.app](https://aurora-pkpd.streamlit.app/)**